rgov/node-shlex/README.md

 ![Build Status](https://github.com/rgov/node-shlex/workflows/Node.js%20CI/badge.svg)

-`node-shlex` is a Node.js module for quoting and parsing shell commands.
+`node-shlex` is a JavaScript module for quoting and parsing shell commands.

 The API was inspired by the [`shlex`][pyshlex] module from the Python Standard Library.
 However, the Python implementation is fairly complex, and supports a